Vectorworks for beginners

 What is the course about?

-This course is an introduction to drawing 2D and 3D design ideas using a computer.
-Vectorworks is very user-friendly, industry starndard software that is ideal for planning interior design projects, architectural planning, 3D modeling and landscaping.
-The software is sufficiently adaptable to be relevant for the home enthusiast and professionals alike.
-Take 2D drawings through to a fully rendered 3D model on this multidisciplinary computer aided design program.
-You will be taught on a Mac but the program also works on a PC.
+This course is an introduction to using Vectorworks to realise your ideas in digital 2D and 3D images .
+Vectorworks is a very user-friendly, industry standard software that is ideal for planning interior design projects, architectural planning, 3D modelling and landscaping.
+The software is sufficiently adaptable to be relevant for the home enthusiast and professionals allowing 2D drawings to be developed into fully rendered 3D models on this multidisciplinary computer aided design program.
+The program can be used on both PC and Mac.

 What will we cover?

 The course will cover how to set up a drawing correctly, the use of the various 2D drawing tools to do professional plans and elevations, and how to effectively access and use the built-in symbol library.
 In addition, it will cover how to transform your 2D plan into a fully rendered 3D perspective with textures and lighting, plus how to bring together the entire project for a final presentation print.
 This beginners part of the course does not cover complex curved shapes.